shreya-agg/Spring-Boot-Basics/README.md

 # Spring-Boot-Basics
-basics on spring boot applications and how to work with it
+Basics on spring boot applications and how to work with it.

 What is Spring Boot?

 Spring Boot is an open-source Java-based framework used to create standalone, production-ready Spring applications with minimal configuration.
 It is built on top of the Spring Framework and simplifies dependency management, configuration, and deployment.

 Key Features of Spring Boot:

 Auto-Configuration: Automatically configures Spring applications based on the dependencies present in your project.
 Standalone: No need for a standalone application server; embedded servers like Tomcat, Jetty, or Undertow are provided.
 Dependency Management: Comes with a starter dependency system for quick setup.